Pat Dwyer (American football)

-James K. "Pat" Dwyer (August 30, 1884 – March 29, 1939) was an American football player and coach.
+James Kain "Pat" Dwyer (August 30, 1884 – March 29, 1939) was an American football player and coach.
 He served as the head coach at Louisiana State University (1911–1913) and the University of Toledo (1923–1925), compiling a career record of 28–22–2.

 Playing career

 Dwyer was a graduate of the University of Pennsylvania.
 He lettered in football two seasons, 1906 and 1907, for Penn under coach Carl Sheldon Williams.
 In 1906, Dwyer helped the Quakers to a 7–2–3 record.
 In 1907, Penn went 11–1, and was retroactively awarded a national championship by Parke H. Davis with other organizations naming Yale as champion.
 These Penn teams were led by All-Americans August Ziegler at guard and Dexter Draper at tackle.

 Coaching career

-Dwyer coached football from 1918 to 1920 at Scott High School in Toledo Ohio.

-Death

-Dwyer died in 1939 of a heart attack.
+Dwyer began his coaching career in 1908 at Auburn University.
+From 1911 to 1913, he was the head coach at Louisiana State University.
+In 1914, he returned to his alma mater as an assistant coach.
+In 1918, he succeeded another Penn alum, Byron W. Dickson as head coach of Scott High School in Toledo Ohio.
+In 1919, Scott competed in the high school football national championship game, where they played Everett High School of Everett, Washington to a 7–7 tie.
+In 1922, he became the line coach at the University of Detroit.

+In 1923, Dwyer succeeded his brother Mike as head football coach at the University of Toledo.
+The following year he was given the additional job of athletic director.
+He left the school on June 15, 1926, after he chose not to have his contract renewed.

+From 1926 to 1932, Dwyer was an official for National Football League and college football games.

+Business

+Outside of football, Dwyer worked as manufacturing engineer.
+He was a levee contractor in the southern United States and a production engineer for the Hercules Powder Company before moving to Toledo to become general manager of the McCarthy Drill and Toll Corporation.
+In 1932, he moved to Corning, New York to work for the Corning Glass Works.
+His final job was as an assistant resident inspector in State College, Pennsylvania.
+Dwyer died of a heart attack on March 29, 1939, in Philipsburg, Pennsylvania.